 |Position:||Volunteer Assistant Coach|

-This spring will mark Jack Coons' 32nd year working with the UAlbany softball program.
+2019 will mark Jack Coons' 36th year working with the UAlbany softball program.
 Since his arrival at UAlbany in 1982, Coons has been an integral part of the Great Danes' success while managing the pitching staff.
-During that period, UAlbany has compiled over 590 wins and has reached post-season play 25 times.
 In Coons' tenure, the Great Danes pitching staff has recorded 13 no-hitters, the nation's lowest Division III ERA (0.34), and the Division III record for the most strikeouts per seven innings (12.41).
 Both marks were established in 1995.
 UAlbany also won the NYSWCAA tournament three times and the ECAC Division II tournament in 1999.

 After landing on the America East Conference All-Rookie Team in 2007 and being named a first team all-conference selection as well as an all-region second-team pick in 2008, Leah McIntosh became the fourth different hurler in seven seasons to be named the America East Pitcher of the Year in 2009.
 McIntosh threw a national-best four perfect games and became the career leader in strikeouts (621).
 She also led the league in earned run average for the second straight time and went on to compete for the Canadian National Softball Team over the summer.